 I thought that many things were black and white.

 Situations seemed simpler when I was an individual contributor.
 Ruby was slacking off.
 Pat was clearly the smartest person on the team.
-Perry was responsible for that outage.
+Billy was responsible for us missing the deadline.
 I wondered why my management didn't act on this obvious information.